PMunch/binaryparse/README.rst

 .. code:: nim

-    s: a # error: next field doesn't use assertion
+    s: a # null/eos-terminated (because next field doesn't use assertion)
     s: b(5) # reads a string from a substream of 5 bytes until null/eos
     s: c = "ABC" # reads a string of length 3 that must match "ABC"
     s: d # reads a string until next field is matched
     s: _ = "MAGIC"
     s: e[5] # reads 5 null-terminated strings
     s: {f} # reads null-terminated strings until next field matches
-    3: term = 0b111 # terminator of the above sequence
+    8: term = 0xff # terminator of the above sequence
     s: {g[5]} # sequence of 5-length sequences of null-terminated strings
     s: _ = "END_NESTED"

-Clarifications:

-- Strings are magic by default; using a substream or assertion overrides this behavior
-- When using magic or assertion, strings are **not** null-terminated (if you want them to be you must explicitly include a null byte in the value)
+Rules:

+- Strings are null/eos-terminated unless assertion is used on the same field **or** the next one
 - When using repetition, each string element is null-terminated

 Custom parser API